ellaelu/BCI-NERChallenge/README.md

 True Test labels can be found in:
 * /Data/true_labels.csv

-Both array files are in 3dimensions, and must be converted to 2d to be used in models.
-See Models.ipynb for example.
+See Models.ipynb for application of data.

 ### Dataset
 Download Data from: https://www.kaggle.com/c/inria-bci-challenge/data